 Gay Cruising in Las Vegas

-Entourage Vegas – Las Vegas’ only gay bathhouse with over 12,000 square feet of men-only enjoyment.
+Entourage Vegas – this was once Las Vegas’ only gay bathhouse with over 12,000 square feet of men-only enjoyment.
 Guests can go for a swim in the heated pool, exercise in the gym and get hot and steamy in the sauna and steam room.
 There is also a jacuzzi, 60 private rooms and a maze in this erotic playhouse.

 Hawks Gym – a hot spot for gay men, this is the only gay-owned and operated sauna club in Vegas.
 You can purchase a daily membership and private rooms and amenities include a steam room, sauna, showers and a weight room.
 Check their website for special events.